Basic Questions to ask Yourself before starting a web presence to ensure that you get the right site for you and gets results

 5. A poor web presence will highlight any failings you have in terms of price or customer support and fail to capitalise on potential good testimonials or case studies.

 Many companies buy a website like it is some sort of commodity, like a printer or a bit of signage, rather than work with a Web Partner to develop a web presence that is easy to manage and continually looks good, delivers well across all platform and allow visitors find, then buy what is for sale.

-A good web presence built on a solid CMS Content Management System such as WordPress or Joomla can work like a second outlet, treat it as such, rather than as some unimportant expense, like a company order pad or corporate floor mat.
+A good web presence built on a solid CMS Content Management System such as Wordpress can work like a second outlet, treat it as such, rather than as some unimportant expense, like a company order pad or corporate floor mat.
 If you have a shop or office, do you ignore how it looks or what people think of it ?

 Do NOT leave your Web Presence to someone who is not Web Savvy, especially the Boss !

 What are the 5 stages of creating a good web presence?